Let’s talk about the different shades of blonde hair color!

 Blonde hair is easily one of the most beautiful hair colors around.
 It draws attention to the person, brightens up any hairstyle, and makes the person have more fun (true story.)

-10. Ash Blonde
+1. Ash Blonde

-9. Strawberry Blonde
+2. Strawberry Blonde

 Strawberry blonde is

-8. Flaxen Blonde
+5. Flaxen Blonde

 6. Sandy Blonde

 Sandy blonde hair consists of cream-colored, hazel, or beige undertones… and should obviously look like white sand on a hot summer day.